 + When should I apply?

-Although the application will be considered on time if it is e-submitted to OTCAS by the December 2015 deadline, candidates are strongly encouraged to complete the application by early October 2015.
+Although the application will be considered on time if it is e-submitted to OTCAS by December 1, 2015, candidates are strongly encouraged to complete the application by early October 2015.
 The complete, verified application must be available to us for review in time to be considered for our required on-campus interviews.
 Applicants who wish to be considered for the November 21, 2015 interview should plan to submit their completed application by early October 2015.

 + Will you review my application before it is complete?

 An application will not be reviewed by the OT Program until it is made available to us as a complete, verified application, by OTCAS, and the official GRE score is received.
 It is the applicant's responsibility to contact OTCAS directly to verify the receipt of all application materials by OTCAS and the current status of his/her application.
 You may contact OTCAS online at http://portal.otcas.org.

 + Can I transfer credits to reduce the number of courses I must take?

 Because of the integrated nature of the Program, no advanced standing or transfer of credits is granted.
 Each class is an integral part of the academic experience and is necessary for a complete education.

 + How will I find out if I have been invited to interview for the program, once my application is complete?